pkgxdev/pkgx/docs/dev.md

 dictionaries so pick the one that feels right to you.
 { endhint %}

+## Reset the dev env

+While in an activated dev environemnet, if you add a package with ```env +foo``` it will be there forever as there isn't a way to permenantly remove these from dev yet.

+If you need a full reset of a dev environemnt you can remove the dev.pkgx.activated file from the below path:

+``~/Library/Application Support/pkgx/dev/Users/path-to-the environemnt``

 ## Adding New Dependencies to an Activated Developer Environment

 Edit the relevant files and `cd .` to trigger the environment to reload.